Quick Answer

 3. Record and Compare

-Record yourself and compare with expert reciters for accuracy.
+Record yourself and compare with skilled reciters for accuracy.

 4. Practice Each Rule Separately